ashleywaite/django-more/django_enum/README.md

 ```

 Where the database supports enum types they will be used, by declaring types and modifying them (postgres), modifying the field types inline (mysql) or defaulting to a character field if there's no database support.

+**enum_meta** decorator is used to hide the _Meta_ class from being included as a member of the Enum.

+**Meta class** If provided allows you to specify the app_label and/or the name of the database type you wish to use instead of having them be automatically generated.

 ## Django patches